 Trulicity is the brand name of Dulaglutide, a once-weekly administered anti-diabetic medicine.
-It is one of the novel antidiabetic medicines that have the added benefit of weight loss.
+It is one of the novel antidiabetic medicines that has the added benefit of weight loss.

 What is Trulicity (Dulaglutide)?